A Heart Full of Headstones

 A Heart Full of Headstones is the 24th installment in the Inspector Rebus series written by Ian Rankin.
 The title comes from the song "Single Father" by Jackie Leven, four lines of which are quoted on the last page of the novel.
-The novel is set during the period during the period of COVID-19, but lockdown has ended, around 2022.
+The novel is set during the COVID-19 epidemic, but after lockdown has ended, around 2022.

 Plot

 The novel is framed by a prologue and epilogue both titled simply "Now."
 In these, John Rebus is on trial for a crime he commits at the end of "Then," the main narrative (divided into 8 days), which takes place not long before.

 In this novel, Rebus, retired since 2007, DI Siobhan Clarke, and DCI Malcolm Fox all pursue their own investigations, though the cases come together around a policeman named Francis Haggard, stationed at Tynecastle in Edinburgh.
 The three of them frequently exchange information or ask each other for help.
 Clarke is at first working on the criminal aspect of Haggard's domestic abuse of his wife, which has resulted in their separation; Clarke interviews Haggard and also the wife, Cheryl, and her sister Stephanie Pelham, who has taken Cheryl in.
 Haggard is threatening to reveal the police corruption at Tynecastle unless the case is dropped.
 Then Haggard is murdered and Police Scotland sets up a Major Inquiry Team (MIT) which includes both Clarke and Fox.

 Fox, in his time in Internal Affairs (the "Complaints"), a few years earlier, had wanted badly to convict one Tynecastle cop, Sergeant Alan Fleck, now retired; in Fleck's day, Rebus had helped Fleck, giving him tips and setting up a meeting with the gangster 'Big Ger' Cafferty.
 Thus Fox's concerns push Rebus to recall how he tried both to fit in and to keep his integrity when dealing with Tynecastle.
 On the MIT, Fox represents the official concern with the old cases that Haggard, but also Fleck, are bringing up.
 Fox also represents other interests of Gartcosh, the administrative campus of Police Scotland, including possible links with smuggling of cars for Fleck's dealership and of drugs.